slcs-jsc/mptrac/projects/fortran_wrapper/README.md

 ## Example
 An example of using the Fortran wrapper for trajectory calculations can be found in tests/wrapper_test/run.sh

 This file executes the trajectory calculation first with the original C code trac.c.
 The output is stored in the directory data.ref.
 Afterwards the Fortran code trac_fortran.f90 is called.
 This output is stored in the directory data.
-Both directories are compared to make sure that the Fortran version produces the same results.
+Both directories are compared to make sure that the Fortran version produces the same results as the C version.